aspirant2018/aspirant2018/README.md

 - Connected to n8n workflows for calendar synchronization.

 ### Diamanda: an intern and extern callot:
+- Repo: private
 - Technologies: LiveKit, Telnyx, n8n, Outlook Calendar integration.
 - Call management logic:
-- For external calls, the call is routed to a reception agent and then redirected to the appropriate department.
+- For external calls, the call is routed to a reception agent and then redirected to the appropriate department. (cold forwardng)
 - For internal calls, the agent can directly assist users in performing automated tasks.

 ### Callbot sortant – Box Self-Storage